ujjwalguptaofficial/shivneri.docs/docs/tutorial/get-started.md

 ## Create a App

-Execute command - `crystal init app shivneri-demo`
+Execute command - `crystal lang init app shivneri-demo`

-this will create a folder "shivneri-demo" which contains folder structure and some files to run a crystal app.
+this will create a folder "shivneri-demo" which contains folder structure and some files to run a crystal lang app.

 ## Install Shivneri